techninja/cncserver/SCRATCH.API.md

 ### GET /sleep/:on-off
 Turn on or off sleep mode based on the given value, either 1 for on, 0 for off.
-Sleep mode ON will prevent the API from doing anythig until sleep mode is turned OFF.
+Sleep mode ON will prevent the API from doing anything until sleep mode is turned OFF.

 ### GET /move/wait/:seconds